jarizleifr/ManulECS/README.md

 }
 ```

 Tags don't contain any data.
-They're like a typed flag that we can set on an entity.
+They're like a typed boolean flag related to an entity.

 ```csharp
 public struct IsPlayer : ITag { }
 ```

-Easiest way to assign new components to entities is to use field initializers.
-Assign will only assign component if not already found on the entity, Patch will replace the existing component.
+Easiest way to assign new components to entities is to use field initializers. `Assign` will only assign component if not already found on the entity, `Patch` will replace the existing component.

 ```csharp
 world.Assign(entity, new Pos { x = 0, y = 0 }); // Will not overwrite
 world.Patch(entity, new Pos { x = 1, y = 1 });  // Will overwrite
 ```

 Tags have no replace function, as there's nothing to replace.
-Otherwise usage is similar, albeit with the Tag method.
+Otherwise usage is similar, albeit with the `Tag` method.

 ```csharp
 world.Tag<IsPlayer>(entity);